gtovar/email-cleaner-react/README_REENTRY.md

 # 1. Current Position (Where You Left Off)

-The frontend is stable and fully functional:
+The frontend is fully operational:

-* SuggestionsList loads suggestions with loading, empty-state and unified error handling.
+* SuggestionsList loads suggestions with loading, empty-state, and normalized error handling.
-* HistoryList displays action history, supports real pagination and allows repeating actions.
+* HistoryList loads paginated history, supports repeating actions, and shows proper feedback.
-* ConfirmButton shows success/error states using StatusMessage.
+* ConfirmButton works with success/error states through StatusMessage.
-* API_BASE is correctly loaded from `VITE_API_BASE_URL`.
+* API_BASE and timeout values are read from environment variables.
-* Navigation inside App.jsx works without router.
+* All network requests now use the centralized resilient client (`httpRequest`).
-* HU8 (UX Reliability) and HU10 (Confirm actions) were completed in this session.
+* HU8, HU10, and HU13 are completed and verified manually.

-No broken flows, no pending wiring.
+No broken flows.
+No pending wiring.
+No temporary test code remaining.

 ---

 # 2. Active HU (What is currently being worked on)

-**HU13 — Robust HTTP Client (retry + timeout)**
+**HU14 — Frontend Test Suite (Unit + Integration)**
-Focused on improving the resilience of the frontend requests.
+Focus: configure Jest/Vitest and add tests for the HTTP client and UI components.

 ---